-In addition to the territoriality principle, American and British legislation permits courts to take jurisdiction under the nationality principle.
-This means that regardless of where the offence was committed, if the accused is American or British (or, in the case of a corporation, incorporated in America or Britain; or is a reporting issuer or carries on part of its business in these countries), then American or British courts have jurisdiction.
+In addition, to the territoriality principle, the American and British legislation permits courts to take jurisdiction under the nationality principle.
+This means that regardless where the offence was committed, if the accused is American or British (or, if a corporation, incorporated in America or Britain or is a reporting issuer or carries on part of its business in these countries), then American or British courts, as the case may be, have jurisdiction.
 Under the FCPA, non-US companies may find themselves subject to the FCPA because some business activity that relates to the misconduct has a US connection, even though this connection is not otherwise substantial, for example, by using US mail.

 Similarly, the UK Bribery Act also has broad extra-territorial reach.
-British citizens, citizens of British overseas territories and bodies incorporated under the law of any part of the UK, are deemed to have a 'close connection' with the UK and they may be prosecuted whether the offence takes place outside of the UK.
+British citizens, citizens of British overseas territories, and bodies incorporated under the law of any part of the UK, are deemed to have a "close connection" with the UK, and they may be prosecuted whether the offence takes place outside of the UK.
 The UK Bribery Act also applies to foreign nationals who commit bribery offences abroad while domiciled or habitually resident in the UK.

-The most novel part of the UK Bribery Act is its criminalisation of a commercial organisation's failure to prevent bribery.
-Once it is established that a commercial organisation carries on a business or part of a business in the UK, regardless of where it is incorporated, if an employee, an agent or a subsidiary bribes another person or foreign public official for its benefit, the organisation may be guilty of the offence unless it can demonstrate that it had adequate procedures in place to prevent such conduct.
-This means if an 'associated person' of a Canadian organisation that carries on only a part of its business in the UK pays a bribe to a third party, the parent Canadian company can be guilty of failing to prevent the bribe under the UK Bribery Act, unless it can show that it had adequate procedures (due diligence) in place to prevent the bribe.
+The most novel part of the UK Bribery Act is its criminalization of a commercial organization's failure to prevent bribery.
+Once it is established that a commercial organization carries on a business or part of a business in the UK, regardless of where it is incorporated, if an employee, an agent or a subsidiary bribes another person or foreign public official for its benefit, the organization may be guilty of the offence unless it can demonstrate that it had adequate procedures in place to prevent such conduct.
+This means if an "associated person" of a Canadian that carries on only a part of its business in the UK pays a bribe to a third party, the parent Canadian company can be guilty of failing to prevent the bribe under the UK Bribery Act, unless it can show that it had adequate procedures (due diligence) in place to prevent the bribe.

 The various anti-corruption laws around the world and various approaches to jurisdiction make concurrent jurisdiction a reality to be mindful of.
-For example, a French citizen working for a Canadian company incorporated in Delaware, listed on the London Stock Exchange who bribes a government official in Nigeria can potentially be prosecuted in France, Canada, the US, Great Britain and Nigeria.
-In fact, the phenomenon of what is termed 'carbon copy' prosecutions has recently been extensively commented on in the American context (see publications by Andrew Boutros and T Markus Funk, "Carbon Copy" Prosecutions: A Growing Anticorruption Phenomenon in a Shrinking World', [2012] The University of Chicago Legal Forum.
+For example, a French citizen working for a Canadian company incorporated in Delaware, listed on the London Stock Exchange who bribes a government official in Nigeria can potentially be prosecuted in France, Canada, the United States, Great Britain and Nigeria.
+In fact, the phenomenon of what is termed "carbon copy" prosecutions has recently been extensively commented on in the American context (see publications by Andrew Boutros and T. Markus Funk, "Carbon Copy" Prosecutions: A Growing Anticorruption Phenomenon in a Shrinking World", The University of Chicago Legal Forum, Volume 2012).

-Strategies for the avoidance of international double jeopardy
+Strategies for the Avoidance of International Double Jeopardy

 The jurisdictional issue is particularly important in relation to the different approaches countries take to international double jeopardy.
-In Canada and the UK, the rule against double jeopardy also applies internationally so that if an individual is tried and convicted (or acquitted) of foreign corruption in one country, there is a general bar against re-prosecution in Canada or the UK.
+In Canada and the UK, the rule against double jeopardy also applies internationally so that if an individual is tried and convicted (or acquitted) of foreign corruption in one country, there is a general bar against reprosecution in Canada or the UK.